zohaibshahzadTO/Angular-Tour-of-Heroes/README.md

 Components shouldn't fetch or save data directly and they certainly shouldn't knowingly present fake data.
 They should focus on presenting data and delegate data access to a service.

 In this section, we'll create a <b>HeroService</b> that all application classes can use to get heroes.
 Instead of creating that service with <b>new</b>, we'll rely on Angular dependency injection to inject it into the HeroesComponent constructor.

+Services are a great way to share information among classes that don't know each other.
+You'll create a MessageService and inject it in two places:

+<li>1.)
+In HeroService which uses the service to send a message.</li>
+<li>2.)
+In MessagesComponent which displays that message.</li>

+# @Injectable() Services

+The @Injectable() decorator tells Angular that this service might itself have injected dependencies.
+It doesn't have dependencies now but it will soon.
+Whether it does or it doesn't, its good practice to keep the decorator.

+# Get Hero Data

+The HeroService could get hero data from anywhere - a web service, local storage, or a mock data source.

+Removing data access from components means you can change your mind about the implementation anytime, without touching any components.
+They don't know how the service works.

+However, for this project, we'll continue to deliver mock heroes.